junior-devleague/data-types/README.md

 ---------|------------
 tuple\[i] | returns the value of tuple at i. len(list) | returns the length of the tuple.

 As you can see, much more limited than lists.
-However, there are situations where you don't *want* a set of data to be changable.
+However, there are situations where you don't *want* a set of data to be changable, in which case you'd want to use a tuple instead of a list

 #### Dictionaries:
 lorem ipsum dolor sit amet.